orangci/notes/src/anicord-base-contract-winter-2025.md

 +++
-title = 'Anicord Base Contract Spring 2025' date = '26.04.2025'
+title = 'Anicord Base Contract Winter 2025' date = '26.04.2025'
-short_desc = 'Anicord Base Contract Spring 2025'
+short_desc = 'Anicord Base Contract Winter 2025'
 +++

 ***This post contains spoilers for the entirety of Your Lie In April.
 You have been warned.*** This is for the Base Contract in the Anicord event server.